In this guide I explain how to disassemble an Acer Aspire 5745 series laptop (I’m taking apart Acer Aspire 5745G-6726).

 Now you can access the keyboard cable connector.
 You’ll have to unlock the connector and release the cable before you can remove the keyboard.

-In order to unlock the connector, lift up the right side of the brown locking tab.
+In order to unlock it lift up the right side of the brown locking tab.
 It will open up at a 90 degree angle.

 On the following picture the connector shown in the unlocked position.